XanaduAI/MrMustard/README.md

 ### 2. Gates
 It's not necessary to set up a whole circuit if you just want to apply a few gates.
 Just like the circuit, gates are callable too (calling the circuit actually calls all of the gates in sequence):
-Also note that if a parameter of a single-mode gate is not a list (or a list of length 1) its value is shared across all modes.
+Also note that if a parameter of a single-mode gate is a float or a list of length 1 its value is shared across all modes.

 ```python
 from mrmustard.gates import Dgate, Sgate